-- an undergraduate degree in Geography or related field; - a cumulative undergraduate grade point average (GPA) above 3.4 on a 4.0 scale; - a total of 1000+ for the combined verbal and quantitative scores of the GRE, and a ranking on the analytical writing part of the GRE that is in the 50th percentile or higher; - New GRE scores: 300V&Q; writing part of the GRE 50th percentile or higher - a TOEFL score of at least 600 (paper; 630 for funding), 100 (internet; 109 for funding), or 250 (computer; 267 for funding) where applicable; - a SPEAK score if applying from China.
+- an undergraduate degree in Geography or related field; - a cumulative undergraduate grade point average (GPA) above 3.4 on a 4.0 scale; - a total of 1000+ for the combined verbal and quantitative scores of the GRE, and a ranking on the analytical writing part of the GRE that is in the 50th percentile or higher; - New GRE scores: 300V&Q; writing part of the GRE 50th percentile or higher - a TOEFL score of at least 600 (paper; 630 for funding), 100 (internet; 109 for funding), or 250 (computer; 267 for funding) where applicable; - a IELT score: minimum score required: 6.5 - a SPEAK score if applying from China.
 Each winter the SPEAK test is given, for no cost, in China by the MSU English Language Center.
 Applicants from China who are interested in funding are encouraged to sign up for this English exam.
 Please contact Ms. Ruggles (ruggles@msu.edu).